smyoung88/School_District_Analysis/README.md

 <img src="https://github.com/smyoung88/School_District_Analysis/blob/main/Resources/school_summary_header.png">
 <img src="https://github.com/smyoung88/School_District_Analysis/blob/main/Resources/school_summary_new.png" title="School Summary New">

+The overall school summary itself was not heavily impacted.
+Since only data from THS was altered, effects were only seen on THS in the school summaries.
+Although the total students at Thomas High School still reflect all students including the ninth graders, the statistics shown are calculated based off the total student body without them (1174 total).
+The average math scores decrease by .1, the average reading scores increased by .05, the % passing math decreased by .08%, the % passing reading decreased by .29%, and the overall passing % decreased by .32%.
+Impacts may be more significant after finalized grades are correctly for THS ninth graders.

 ### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 The affect on performance of replacing the ninth graders' math and reading scores at Thomas High School is summarized in the following images: